idiv-biodiversity/Intro_tidyverse/README.md

 - Simulate a `dplyr` based workflow

 You will learn how to use the key verbs of `dplyr`, including `select()`, `filter()`, `mutate()`, `summarize()`, `rename()`, as well as their generalized `x_at()` and `x_all()` versions.
 We'll also touch on the `join` family of functions.

+Not only...
+We do this using a toy dataset based on the cutest wild cats ever!